 Despite repeated promises at the international level to address company secrecy, in a recent evaluation by Transparency International, Canada's legal framework for beneficial ownership was ranked as 'weak.'
 This is in contrast to the UK, which was given the ranking 'very strong.'
-A centralized public registry of beneficial owners is an important step to ensure Canada fulfills its G7 and G20 commitments and supports global efforts to fight tax evasion and money laundering.
+A centralized public registry of beneficial owners is an important step to ensure Canada fulfills its G7 and G20 commitments and supports global efforts to fight tax evasion and money laundering and would bring Canada into compliance with international norms.